Hubspot CRM vs Pipedrive: Which CRM is Best For You?

 Insights

-We really liked the insights page, as you can track absolutely everything that’s going on with your small business
+We really liked the insights page, as you can track absolutely everything that’s going on with your business.

 From how many emails are sent and received to how many leads have been converted.
 You can track the progress of each deal and even keep track of how many sales were lost.